Articles of Incorporation and Rules

 (Responsibilities of Auditors)

-Article 2: As an independent body entrusted with the duties of the members, the auditors are responsible for auditing the performance of the directors' duties, thereby ensuring the sound management of the association that enables sustainable development and establishing governance that meets social trust.
+Article 2 The auditors, as an independent body entrusted by the members, are responsible for auditing the execution of duties by the directors, thereby establishing sound management of the cooperative that enables sustainable development and governance that meets social trust.

 (Duties of Auditors)

-Article 3 In order to fulfill the responsibilities set forth in the preceding article, auditors shall attend board meetings and other important meetings, verify the contents of reports received from directors and employees, etc., investigate the status of the association's business and assets, etc., and take necessary measures in a timely manner, such as expressing opinions such as advice or recommendations to directors or employees, etc., and prohibiting the actions of directors.
+Article 3 In order to fulfill the responsibilities set forth in the preceding article, auditors shall attend board meetings and other important meetings, verify the contents of reports received from directors and staff, investigate the status of the cooperative's operations and assets, and take necessary measures in a timely manner, such as expressing opinions such as advice or recommendations to directors or staff, and prohibiting the actions of directors.

 (Attitude of Auditors)

-Article 4 Auditors shall strive to maintain an independent position, comply with laws and regulations, the Articles of Incorporation, and these Rules, and shall always perform their duties in a fair and unbiased manner for the benefit of the union, its members, and other stakeholders.
+Article 4 Auditors shall endeavor to maintain their independence, comply with laws and regulations, the Articles of Incorporation and these Rules, and always perform their duties with fairness and impartiality for the benefit of the cooperative, its members, and other stakeholders.

 2. Auditors must endeavor to share with other auditors any important information they learn in the course of their duties